 Overview

-We have enhanced our Major: Japan rules to add functionality for the Special Reporting System, co-holders, base dates, and stock lending.
-In addition, we have created a link between the top entity and sub-entities which are co-holders.
-This allows FundApps to anchor the shareholding levels of all entities whenever a disclosure is made.
-Please feel free to contact your Client Success Manager or FundApps Support for further clarification.
+The Major: Japan rules include functionality for the Special Reporting System (SRS), co-holders, base dates, and stock lending.
+Additionally, we have established a link between the top entity and sub-entities acting as co-holders, allowing FundApps to anchor shareholding levels whenever a disclosure is made.

-Special Reporting System (SRS) - SRS applies to certain institutional investors who trade securities without the intention of materially affecting changes in the business activities of the issuer.
+Special Reporting System (SRS) - Applies to certain institutional investors who trade securities without the intention of materially affecting changes in the business activities of the issuer.
 SRS investors are only obligated to report their holdings on base dates, which can be 2 to 3 times a month.
-It is also important to note that SRS is only applicable when holdings are between 5 and 10%.
+It is also important to note that SRS is applicable only when holdings are between 5% and 10%.

-Co-holders - co-holders or joint holders are entities with a relationship in which they are likely to jointly exercise the voting rights of a company.
+Co-holders - Co-holders or joint holders are entities with a relationship in which they are likely to jointly exercise the voting rights of a company.
 Within FundApps, co-holders are recognised as entities with portfolios holding the securities.
-As illustrated below, in a multi-layered aggregation tree, the middle entities are not required to make a disclosure.
+As illustrated below, in a multi-layered aggregation tree, the middle entities do not need to disclose.

-Swinging thresholds - Major: Japan uses swinging thresholds.
+Swinging Thresholds - Major: Japan rules use swinging thresholds.
 Meaning that a disclosure is made when there is a >1% movement from the last disclosure.
 For example, the first disclosure is made at 5.1%, which means that another disclosure will be made only if your holdings go between <4.1% or >6.1%.

 | Day 1 | Day 2 | Day 3 | Day 4 | Day 5 |